 Caring for merino wool isn't hard.
 It's a durable and forgiving fabric.
 However, the better you care for it, the longer it'll last.

-Here's our guide to looking after your merino, to give it a long and happy life.
+Here's our guide on how to care for merino wool, to give it a long and happy life.

 The great thing about merino wool is you don't need to wash it after each use.
 The awesome odour-fighting qualities means your top is going to remain fresh as a daisy for multiple wears.
 This means less washing and less of an impact on the environment, and less wear on your clothing.

 The best way to store your merino short-term is somewhere where it can chill out and air.
 An airing rack, on the line, over the back of a chair—preferably not screwed up on the floor!

 Paul G, Ottie Merino's 'Chief Merino Fanatic', tends to just throw his tee over the pedestal fan in the spare room.
 Ready, aired, for its next wear.

 Eek.
 There are little balls of fluff?
 What do I do?